 “There is a persistent belief that tea (especially green tea) is good, but coffee is bad.
 Many think that coffee can cause high blood pressure and even increase the risk of heart disease and that in general it should be avoided.
 However, it is not true.
 In fact, coffee is full of beneficial substances, especially antioxidants, that are just as good as those found in tea leaves.”

 “According to WebMD, people who drink coffee are less likely to have diabetes, Parkinson’s disease, and dementia.
 And they may have fewer cases of certain cancers, heart rhythm problems, and reduced risk of stroke.”

 I don’t drink it every single day, just most days.
-I don’t like it sweet, just black.
+I don’t like it sweet, just black or with real cream.
 So I’m not planning to stop anytime soon.
 If I sound like the person justifying their one-pop-a-day habit, then I’ll just say that a cup of unsweetened coffee a day is a MUCH better choice!
 Those of you who drink a frou-frou, sugar-loaded, or sugar-free (just as bad), $4 a day cup of coffee, though…… Umm, you might want to get a new habit in place…I’m just sayin’…

 Other hot drinks:

 - I like tea now and then if I’ve already had some coffee that day and want another hot drink (or a cold refreshing drink in the summer).
-Here’s where you can get a delicious and safe cup of tea – I love these!
+Here’s where you can get a delicious and safe cup of tea.

 - I also just got some fresh ginger last week to try ginger tea, which Dr. Natasha Campbell-McBride recommends in the GAPS Diet.
 (I’m also making more fermented ginger carrots this week, yum!
 They’re a great way to get more fermented foods into your diet.)
 The tea will have to grow on me more, but I think I like it.